 The largest and holiest cemetery in the Jewish world, containing some 70,000 graves, is the Jewish cemetery located on the slopes of the Mount of Olives.
 It is the final resting place of well-known figures...

 The Geography of the Mount of Olives

-By: Eli Shiller Location and Borders The Mount of Olives is a narrow and elongated mountain that extends east of Jerusalem in a general north to south direction.
-Its highest point, in the center of the village of A-Tur, is approximately 820...
+Location and Borders: The Mount of Olives is a long and narrow mountain that stretches along the eastern edge of Jerusalem in a general north-south direction.
+Its summit lies in the center of the village of Abu...